unaffected/ruthless.heavens/README.md

 ## Market

 - Each player has access to their own randomize "market deck" that contains item cards: consumables, equipment, material.
-- At the beginning of the game, the top card of each market deck is revealed.
+- At the beginning of the game, the top card of each player's market deck is revealed.
-- During the development phase, you may spend resources to acquire the revealed market card.
+- During the development phase, you may pay the cost of and acquire the revealed market card.
 - You may spend 2 resources of any type to replace the current market card with a new card from the top of the market deck.
 - Each time the market deck is refreshed, a random resource type is selected and you may refresh the market for a single resource of that type.